musatirgithub/BootstrapNavbar/README.md

 ## Lesson Learned

 - Bootstrap is a rich CSS library.
-Things like navbars, cards, carousels can be created within a few minutes and we can save lots of styling time.
+It's possible to make some HTML elements make invisible or visible according to screen size.
+Bootstrap classnames can be used for this purpose (for example: d-none or d-md-inline-block)

 ### Useful resources